An improved uncertainty principle for functions with symmetry: Introduction

-Following the counting considerations discussed in Remark \ref{Raphael}, the support of an even function $f$ is even in size if $f$ vanishes at $0$, or odd in size if $f$ does not vanish at $0$, and the same principle applies to $\ft{f}$.
-Thus, when precisely one of $f$ or $\ft{f}$ vanishes at $0$, the sum of the sizes of their supports is odd, and so we can deduce the lower bound of $p+2$ from Theorem \ref{Hugo} and this counting principle.
-But the same technique applied to the case when both $f$ and $\ft{f}$ vanish at $0$ cannot be used to improve the bound of $p+1$ given by Theorem \ref{Hugo}.
-The results of this paper give the strictly stronger bound of $p+3$. \end{example}
+Following Remark \ref{Raphael}, the support of an even function $f$ is even in size if $f$ vanishes at $0$, or odd in size if $f$ does not vanish at $0$, and the same principle applies to $\ft{f}$.
+Thus, when precisely one of $f$ or $\ft{f}$ vanishes at $0$, we can deduce the lower bound of $p+2$ from Theorem \ref{Hugo} and this counting principle.
+But the same technique applied to the case when both $f$ and $\ft{f}$ vanish at $0$ cannot be used to improve the bound of $p+1$ given by Theorem \ref{Hugo}, and the results of this paper give the strictly stronger bound of $p+3$. \end{example}